African American History

 Southeastern Native American Documents, 1730-1842

 Digitized project of original documents pertaining to Native Americans in the Southeast.
-Documents include letters, legal proceedings, military orders, financial papers, and archeological images taken from the collections found at the University of Georgia, University of Tennessee (Knoxville), Frank H. McClung Museum, and the Tennessee State Library Archives.
+Documents include letters, legal proceedings, military orders, financial papers, and archaeological images taken from the collections found at the University of Georgia, University of Tennessee (Knoxville), Frank H. McClung Museum, and the Tennessee State Library Archives.

 Words and Deeds in American History